oracle-livelabs/database/text/full-text-indexing/create-indexes/create-indexes.md

 ## Task 1: Open Database Actions

-1. Login to the Oracle Cloud.
+1. Log in to the Oracle Cloud.

 <if type="freetier">

 2. If you are using a Free Trial or Always Free account, and you want to use Always Free Resources, you need to be in a region where Always Free Resources are available.
-You can see your current default **Region** in the top, right hand corner of the page.
+You can see your current default **Region** in the top, right-hand corner of the page.

     ![Select region on the far upper-right corner of the page.](./images/region.png " ")

 </if>
 <if type="livelabs">

 2. If you are using a LiveLabs account, you need to be in the region your account was provisioned in.
-You can see your current default **Region** in the top, right hand corner of the page.
+You can see your current default **Region** in the top, right-hand corner of the page.
 Make sure that it matches the region on the LiveLabs Launch page.

     ![Select region on the far upper-right corner of the page.](./images/region.png " ")

 </if>

-3. Click the navigation menu in the upper left to show top level navigation choices.
+3. Click the navigation menu in the upper left to show top-level navigation choices.

 4. Click on **Oracle Database** and choose **Autonomous Transaction Processing**.
 <if type="livelabs">